heycarsten/lcbo-api/static/source/news/2014-12-16-whats-next-for-lcbo-api.html.md

 ## An API is Used

-> LCBO API isn't just a machine-readable representation of the LCBO's website.
+> LCBO API isn't just a machine-readable representation of LCBO.com, it holds
-> It's a place for an entire retail sector in a large market.
+> time and place for an entire retail sector in a large market.

-The LCBO is the world's largest purchaser of beverage alcohol, buying wine, spirits and beer from more than 60 countries for Ontario consumers and licensees

 I honestly never thought LCBO API would become as popular as it has.
 Last month (November) it served **1.4 million requests** and over **100** dataset